merttrkr/NLayerApp/README.md

 Implements the application's business logic and coordinates interactions between different layers.
 It relies on abstractions through interfaces and avoids direct references to the Data layer.

 ## Key Features
-→ Generic Repository: Achieves data access abstraction and code reusability by using a generic repository pattern.
+→ **Generic Repository:** Achieves data access abstraction and code reusability by using a generic repository pattern.

-AutoFac: Utilizes AutoFac as the dependency injection container to manage dependencies and promote loose coupling.
+→ **AutoFac:** Utilizes AutoFac as the dependency injection container to manage dependencies and promote loose coupling.

-→ FluentValidation: Employs FluentValidation to validate input data and business entities, ensuring data integrity.
+→ **FluentValidation:** Employs FluentValidation to validate input data and business entities, ensuring data integrity.

-→ Unit of Work: Implements the Unit of Work pattern for transaction management and consistency across data sources.
+→ **Unit of Work:** Implements the Unit of Work pattern for transaction management and consistency across data sources.

-→ Migration: Uses database migration to manage schema changes over time, ensuring smooth updates without data loss.
+→ **Migration:** Uses database migration to manage schema changes over time, ensuring smooth updates without data loss.

-→ Global Error Handling: Implements centralized error handling for consistent exception management.
+→ **Global Error Handling:** Implements centralized error handling for consistent exception management.

-→ Action Method Refactoring: Encapsulates common code snippets and functionalities to avoid duplication and improve code readability.
+→ **Action Method Refactoring:** Encapsulates common code snippets and functionalities to avoid duplication and improve code readability.

-→ AutoMapper: Utilizes AutoMapper for object mapping between layers, reducing manual mapping efforts.
+→ **AutoMapper:** Utilizes AutoMapper for object mapping between layers, reducing manual mapping efforts.

 → Entity Framework with N-tier Architecture: Uses Entity Framework for database interaction, with Data layer encapsulating all database-related operations.